ekernf01/network_collection/README.md

 ### Storage format

 Metadata are stored in `networks/published_networks.csv`. `networks` also contains a set of published GRN's stored uniformly.
 Each network is stored as `<source_name>/networks/<subnetwork_name>.csv.gz`.
+(UPDATE: now `.parquet`.)
 The basic format looks like this.
 Edge weight of -1 means the network is unweighted.

     regulator,target,edge_weight
     Pou5f1,Sox2,1